Cigna-HealthSpring Disaster Policy

 - We will consider exceptions when required policy, contract or other rules are not met as a result of this disaster, including where a customer is displaced from their home and is unable to obtain non-emergency medical services from a network health care professional.

-- In the event that our health plan cannot resume normal operations by the end of the public health emergency or state of disaster, we will notify SPELL OUT CMS (CMS).
+- In the event that our health plan cannot resume normal operations by the end of the public health emergency or state of disaster, we will notify Centers for Medicare & Medicaid Services (CMS).

 Medicare Part D

 Cigna-HealthSpring will exercise some operational discretion as to how the “refill-too-soon” edits are lifted during a disaster or emergency, as long as access to Part D drugs is provided at the point-of-sale.
 Cigna-HealthSpring will continue to lift these edits until the termination of a public health emergency, or the end of a declared disaster or emergency.
 In the case of a public health emergency, it terminates when it no longer exists or upon the expiration of the 90-calendar-day period beginning from the initial declaration, whichever occurs first.